Stare miasto w Sevilli

 • April - Great April Fiesta - one of the biggest fiestas in Andalusia

-How to get there?
+How to get there? to Seville

 Seville has its own airport.
 You can also fly into Malaga and then take a bus, car, or train to Seville.

-Seville attractionson a map
+Attractions of Seville on a map

 ManDora

-Always on the move, though sometimes longing for a bit of boredom... 😉 My passions?
-Technology, photography, psychology, diving into various reads, and sports...especially the aquatic varieties!
-Professionally, I design websites, graphics, etc. I'm also the author of a website and a photographer at www.pixambo.com 📸
+Always on the go, though sometimes I do miss a bit of boredom... 😉 My passions?
+Technology, photography, psychology, diving into diverse reads, and sports... especially water sports and padel.
+Professionally, I design websites, graphics, and more.
+I'm also the author and photographer at www.pixambo.com 📸

 View stories